Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: Abstract

 \section{Abstract}

-In this paper, we are interested in the performance of a variable-length stop-feedback (VLSF) code with $m$ optimal decoding times for the binary-input additive white Gaussian noise (BI-AWGN) channel.
+In this paper, we are interested in the performance of a variable-length stop-feedback (VLSF) code with $m$ optimal decoding times for the binary-input additive white Gaussian noise channel.
 We first develop tight approximations on the tail probability of length-$n$ cumulative information density.
-Building on the work of Yavas \emph{et al.}, we formulate the problem of minimizing the upper bound on average blocklength subject to the error probability, minimum gap, and integer constraints.
-For this integer program, we show that for a given error constraint, a VLSF code that decodes after every symbol attains the maximum achievable rate.
-We also present a greedy algorithm that yields possibly suboptimal integer decoding times.
-By allowing a positive real-valued decoding time, we develop the gap-constrained sequential differential optimization (SDO) procedure.
-Numerical evaluation shows that the gap-constrained SDO can provide a good estimate on achievable rate of VLSF codes with $m$ optimal decoding times and that a finite $m$ suffices to attain Polyanskiy's bound for VLSF codes with $m = \infty$.
+Building on the work of Yavas \emph{et al.}, for a given information density threshold, we formulate the integer program of minimizing the upper bound on average blocklength over all decoding times subject to the average error probability, minimum gap and integer constraints.
+Eventually, minimization of locally minimum upper bounds over all thresholds will yield the globally minimum upper bound and this is called the two-step minimization.
+For the integer program, we present a greedy algorithm that yields possibly suboptimal integer decoding times.
+By allowing a positive real-valued decoding time, we develop the gap-constrained sequential differential optimization (SDO) procedure that sequentially produces the optimal, real-valued decoding times.
+We identify the error regime in which Polyanskiy's scheme of stopping at zero does not improve the achievability bound.
+In this error regime, the two-step minimization with the gap-constrained SDO shows that a finite $m$ suffices to attain Polyanskiy's bound for VLSF codes with $m = \infty$.